-Dr Michelle Henderson joined Children’s Cancer Institute in 2006, where she is Research Manager in the Molecular Diagnostics Group and a Senior Scientist in the Molecular Oncology Group.
+Dr Michelle Henderson joined Children’s Cancer Institute in 2006, where she is Research Manager in the Molecular Therapeutics and a Senior Scientist in the Molecular Oncology Group.
 She holds a Conjoint Senior Lecturer position in the UNSW Faculty of Medicine.

 ‘As a scientist, I want to know why and how things work – that’s what got me to the Institute,’ says Michelle.
 ‘But once I came here, I realised how big the need is in childhood cancer research.
 I also saw how families are counting on researchers like us to make a difference.’